sm2wmv/SJ2WPTTIndicator/README.md

 Station1NetworkName=INBAND
 This is the name of the computer on the Network.
 This is the Windows network ID.

+LocalIP should be set to the IP address of your local machine.
 Station1DisplayName=Inband
 This is the name that gets displayed on the GUI